Angmar2722/Angmar2722.github.io/cryptoHack9.md

 ![CryptoHack Image](/assets/img/exploitImages/cryptoHack/img132.png)

 We have a file, output.txt which contains N, e and c (ciphertext).
-I used the same website 2 challenges earlier to get the repeated prime factor of N. I could have also found this using squareroot as N = p^2.
+I used the same website 2 challenges earlier to get the repeated prime factor (p) of N. I could have also found p by finding the quareroot if N as N = p^2.
 And since p is repeated, the totient function = p(p-1) as explained <a href="https://cs.stackexchange.com/questions/50906/what-if-p-and-q-are-not-distinct-in-rsa-crypto-system-what-could-go-wrong" target="_blank">here</a>.
 And the rest of the script was the same as in the previous challenges :

 ```python